-Eat the rainbow!
-Get to know Rind's colorful, superfruit stars:
+Get to know RIND's superfruit stars.

-Our organic coconut “smiles” are bound to put that same shape on your lips with a taste that’ll take you to your tropically happy place.
+Our organic coconut “smiles” are bound to put that same shape on your lips with a taste that’ll take you to your tropical happy place.
 But there’s much more to love than their creamy, crunchy flavor.
-We leave just enough of a thin sliver of rind to give them a higher fiber kick than any competitor's coconut.
+We leave just enough of a thin sliver of inner rind to give them a higher fiber kick than any competitor's coconut.
 You’ll get iron and calcium too, and even more to love in the “good” kind of cholesterol raised by this delicious fruit's heart-healthy fats.
 Those HDLs can help improve cognitive function too, making your choice of this fun, functional food a no-brainer!

 Heart healthy power in a heart shaped package, strawberries are packed with vitamins, fiber, and particularly high levels of antioxidants known as polyphenols.
 Native to the rose family of plants, strawberries are among the top 20 fruits in antioxidant capacity and an excellent source of manganese, Vitamin K, folate and potassium.
 Just one serving -- about eight strawberries -- provides more vitamin C than an orange.
 Our USA-grown, non GMO certified strawberries are picked at peak ripeness, thinly sliced and gently air dried resulting in a bright, flavorful burst of summer in every bite.